ZKcandy/contract-verification-demo/README.md

-# ZKcandy Harhat Deployment Workbench
+# ZKcandy Hardhat Smart Contract Deployment and Verification Demo

-This repo will set up a workbench to deploy Solidity contracts to the ZKcandy Mainnet and Testnet.
-It uses tooling and scaffolding from [Hardhat](https://hardhat.org/) and [zksync-cli](https://github.com/matter-labs/zksync-cli).
-For more information pertaining to syntax and/or commands related to the aforementioned projects, please consult their respective documentation(s).
+This repo provides a demo on how to deploy and verify Solidity contracts on the ZKcandy Mainnet.

 ## Project Layout